sakirm-icpl/threat-advisory/README.md

 ### Types of Data Contributions

 1. **Service Detection Patterns** - Regex patterns used to identify services from their responses
-2. **Product/Vendor Information** - Database of software products and their vendors
+2. **Vendor/Product Information** - Database of software vendors and their products
-3. **Vulnerability Mappings** - Links between products/versions and known vulnerabilities
+3. **Vulnerability Mappings** - Links between products/versions and known CVEs
 4. **AI Research Data** - Training data and research findings for AI analysis

 ### How to Contribute